microsoft/fluentui/rfcs/build-system/03-packaging-for-npm.md

 ## Detailed Design or Proposal

+> **💡 NOTE:** This proposal/guide applies only for vNext packages and libraries using new DX

 This is a living document that will describe various proposals that all aim to improve following common goals:

 - packaging size to npm registry